 An attempt to break the negative feedback loop is the reason that Federal governments jumped in so aggressively; they wanted to minimize the downward plunge of the world economy and reverse the negative feedback loop.
 But, all of the massive government spending and involvement in the economy now requires that the government must devise a way to extract itself and pay back all of the massive debt.
 This is easier to do if the economy rises rapidly out of recession with the traditional, post-recession, 5% to 8% growth.
 But a V-shaped recovery is not materializing.
 It is very likely that the economy will recover slowly, something being called an L-shaped or U-shaped recovery.
-A year or two into the recovery, the Federal government has to start paying back much of the borrowed money or face inflationary forces.
-As the federal government raises taxes, reduces spending, or both, it will act as a drag on the economy as the reduction in federal spending acts as a depressant to GDP.
+A year or two into the recovery, the Federal government has to start paying back much of the money it borrowed (or face run-away inflation).
+As the federal government raises taxes, reduces spending, or both, it will act as a drag on the economy (just as all of the federal spending has acted as a stimulus to increase GDP by a few percentage points during 2009).

-So slow economic growth can be expected for several years to come (Jones, 2010).
+So slow economic growth can be expected for several years to come.
 However, the L-shaped recovery is a far better alternative than the W-shaped recession which a few economists think is likely.
 A W-shaped - or double dip - recovery would occur if the economy claws its way out of this recession only to drop immediately back into another one (or better stated, back into more of the same big recession).
 The L-shaped recovery is considered most likely by economists.
-The best case and worst cases are probably pretty low, maybe about 10% to 15% likely, but still each is a very real possibilities.
+The best case and worst cases are probably only about 10% to 15% likely, but still very real possibilities.